 NCCCO Crane Certification Preparation Course and Exam

-AGC Maine’s 5-day course prepares students for NCCCO examinations.
+AGC Maine’s course prepares students for NCCCO examinations.
 Our instructor will work with students to understand the new qualifications for operators and walk through the testing process.
-On the 4th or 5th day students will take the exam at AGC Maine.
+During the week students will take the exam at AGC Maine.
 The registration fee includes food and study material.
 Test exam fees are an additional cost.

 Qualified Rigger and Signal Person

 This course covers standard signals for a crane or derrick construction site.
 Non-standard signals and factors that affect communication.
 Crane dynamics.
 Basic rigging techniques and calculations for different types of loads.
 A written and practical test for signaling.
 A written test for rigging.
 Students who pass exams will be issued a certificate of competency with a pocket card.
 This certified course meets the requirements of OSHA regulations.